Commenting on a Planning Application

 The Planning Application

 The planning process is an open and transparent process and your submissions/observations are placed on a public file with all other documents submitted.
-This information may also be placed on the Wexford County Council's website.
+This information is also placed on Wexford County Council's website.
+Should the content of the submissions/observations be considered potentially defamatory, the submissions/observations shall be held confidentially i.e. not published on the website.

 A Valid Submission/Observation